zzj-bj/SCHISM_Z/README.md

  Upon completing a training session, several files will be generated in the weight folder:

-- **data_stats.json**: The standard deviation and mean values used to normalize the images.
+- **data_stats.json**: The standard deviation and mean values used to normalise the images.
 - **hyperparameters.ini**: A copy of the INI file used for the training session.
 - **learning_curves.png**: Displays the loss and metrics values as a function of the epochs.
 - **model_best_{metric(s)}.pth**: Contains the best model weights based on each metric specified in the INI file.